 If you’re just adding GSC now and submitting your sitemap, it might take a little time for Google to crawl your site and find errors.
 They will send emails with new errors that they find, so you don’t need to go check every hour or something.
 If you do want to check, you can find errors under Coverage.
 Be sure to see what is under “Excluded,” too so you can check for things like 404 errors.

 If you do have errors on your site, don’t freak out.
 Check to see what the error is because it might not really be an error!
 For example, a few months ago, I started getting emails from GSC with lots of errors with my category pages.
 I checked, and my category pages were all working fine.
 So I clicked the button to tell Google to check again, and all those errors disappeared.

 Another common error I see is for websites that have shops set up, and the cart and account pages aren’t able to be indexed.
 But that’s actually a good thing!
 You would much rather have important pages like your Services or About pages ranking at the top when someone searches your business.
 So don’t worry about Google not indexing pages that you don’t want to be ranking.

 If you do have an error that is a real error, GSC will tell you what it is.
 Follow the steps it tells you and then resubmit the page to be indexed, and it’s usually an easy fix.
+You may need to remove a noindex tag or set up a redirect to fix a 404 error.
 If you have something more serious and none of your pages are able to be indexed, contact me and show me what’s going on or reach out to another expert for help.